 I'm not sure what I'm writing for.
 Sometimes I wonder if it is even worth the time it takes me to type all of this out on here in the first place.
 I mean, in the grand scheme of things, do you honestly know how many new blogs spring up on the internet every day?
 I surely don't.
 But I know it's a lot.
 Either way, I think I'm going to try something different.
 Just to see how it plays out.
 Let me know what you think when all is said and done.

 It was about 7:45 this morning when my alarm went off.
 The haze of sleep still hung heavy in my mind...the faint sound of the alarm crept its way into my eardrums--slow at first, and then it came clambering in like a train wreck.
 I felt groggy, disoriented.
 I buried my head in my pillow for a moment, hoping that by some strange force my alarm would stop.
 The only thing that stopped was "Stars and Stripes Forever".
 It was quickly replaced by some default ringtone that was equally as irritating.
 They have to be irritating enough to make you get out of bed--either to chuck the thing at the wall or to shut it off or maybe, just maybe, to actually stay out of bed long enough to realize that you have a ton of crap to take care of that day.
 Today was one of those days.
+I realized that my inability to fall asleep soundly for the past several weeks is catching up to me more than I initially thought.
+The drudgery of trying to find a job in this city shortly after my graduation had taken me to the end of my rope---and I was also realizing that that rope had somehow turned into a noose that I was precariously tied to.
+I wiped the sleep from my eyes after shutting off the phone.
+I said a quick prayer, asking that the stool not be kicked out from underneath my feet.

 Another job interview today.
 I had less than an hour to get through the traffic that was surely going to impede my progress to the cemetery.
 That's right.
 An interview at a cemetery.
 After having called what seemed like every phone number offering a job in the Pittsburgh papers as well as on Craigslist, I had gotten pretty desperate.
 The guy I talked to made it sound pretty easy and lucrative.
 I figured why not take a stab at it.
 After fiddling with the hot water in my shower and spending a good ten minutes realizing the water heater wasn't working properly, I opted for a horrifically cold shower.
 I was pretty well-awake after that.